 We understand that projects don’t always go as planned.
 When you end a fixed-price contract with remaining funds in escrow, you can request an escrow refund.

-If you are ending a fixed-price contract and there are remaining funds in escrow that are no longer required for the project, you can request an escrow refund.
-If you want to continue with the contract, but not release all of the escrowed funds, you can instead release a partial milestone payment.
+Good to know: If you want to continue the contract, but not release all of the escrowed funds, you can release a partial milestone payment.
 The leftover funds can then be used towards the next milestone.

 To request an escrow refund